 Photos by Arielle Levy

 Nursing Bra 3-pack

 Fave Bottles, and these for when the baby is older

 Boppy Nursing Pillow

 I hope this post helps a few mamas out who are exploring or trying to get ready the world of breastfeeding, pumping or bottle feeding!
 I've loved breastfeeding all my girls but I also love giving them a bottle too!
 Snuggling and bonding with them while they eat and they're little is one of my very favorite parts of being a mom.
 If you have tips for breastfeeding or anything you've loved, leave them in the comments below!
-And if you’re wondering when I’m going to update my ultra popular Best Baby Registry List Ever, don’t worry because IT’S COMING!!!
+And don't forget to check out my ultra popular Best Baby Registry List Ever for more baby products I love!!

 LOVE everything about this post.
 Thank you for being so real and for the awesome recommendations.
 I’m due with #2 in a few weeks and I’m already anxious about the pain from breastfeeding again!
 This make me feel relieved to know I’m not alone! 😊

 Thank you for all you do to help others with many different things in life.
 I agree with so many things in this post.
 Breastfeeding was one of the hardest and least prepared for things I have dealt with as a mom.
 I’ll be sharing this with all the soon-to-be moms I know!